“The last thing I need right now, in this moment in history, is have to listen to men monologue about misogyny.”

 “Women should be in control of that line, no question,” she declared to applause from the crowd.

-Having successfully outlined a solution to the problem of misogyny, Gadsby went ahead and applied he
+Having successfully outlined a solution to the problem of misogyny, Gadsby went ahead and applied her understanding of the “human condition” to all forms of injustice.

-"Now, take everything I have said up until this point, and replace 'man' with 'white person,' and know that if you are a white woman you have no place drawing lines in the sand between good white people and bad white people," she said.
-"I encourage you to also take the time to replace 'man' with 'straight' or 'cis' or 'neurotypical,' etc., etc. E
+“Now, take everything I have said up until this point, and replace ‘man’ with ‘white person,’ and know that if you are a white woman you have no place drawing lines in the sand between good white people and bad white people,” she said.
+“I encourage you to also take the time to replace ‘man’ with ‘straight’ or ‘cis’ or ‘neurotypical,’ etc., etc. Everybody believes they are fundamentally good, and we all need to believe we are fundamentally good because believing you are fundamentally good is part of the human condition.

 In other words, Gadsby seemed to be saying, not just women, but every identity group has the ultimate right to adjudge the morality of groups that oppress it, at least when it comes to how those groups treat them.
 Such ideas are fashionable to throw around, which may help explain Gadsby success.